RunestoneInteractive/pythonds/_sources/BasicDS/ProgrammingExercises.rst

    references, one to the first node in the linked list and one to the last.
 Code this implementation in Python.

 #.
-Create an implementation of a queue that would have an average
+Create an implementation of a queue that would have an average performance of
+   O(1) for enqueue and dequeue operations.